-The CSR 2021 was silent on the HO review of the Police Funding Formula which continues to provide additional future financial uncertainty.
-The current formula is out-dated, overly complex, opaque and in need of review.
-Following several 'false starts' to the review process between 2015 and 2020 as a result of Brexit negotiations, 'snap' General Elections in 2017 and 2019, and the significant increase in the threat of terrorism, the implementation has been delayed.
-In the late Summer of 2021 however, the review re-commenced under significant academic rigour; a robust governance structure; and a challenging timetable in the early months.
-Previous indications in 2015 of the impact on Gwent showed a potential cash cut in Central Government funding of £6m-£10m and an assumption that any new formula would be phased in over time.
-However, because of a lack of information on progress and the age of the estimated impacts, any potential loss of future funding has now been removed from the MTFP until the position is clarified by the Home Office.
-The funding formula does remain one of the factors reflected in the financial position risk included in the organisational risk register for the Chief Constable and the Commissioner.
+The 2025/26 Settlement and all other announcements to date, have been silent on the HO review of the Police Funding Formula, which is used to allocate Government funding to individual Commissioners.
+Previous indications in 2015 of the impact on Gwent showed a potential cash cut in Central Government funding of between £6m to £10m.
+In prior years, it has been assumed that any implementation of a new Police Funding Formula would be phased in over time and this had been reflected from year three onwards in the five year MTFP.
+However, because of this lack of information on progress and the age of the estimated impacts, any potential loss of future funding has now been removed from the MTFP until the position is clarified by the HO.
+The Police Funding Formula does remain one of the factors reflected in the financial position risk included in the organisational risk register for Gwent Police and the OPCC

-In order to provide the suitable infrastructure (buildings, vehicles, ICT) to support the investment in Police Officer numbers, Police and Crime Commissioners need access to capital financing.
-With no specific Capital Grants forthcoming from Central Government; limited options for capital receipts from asset sales; Reserves and Committed Funds depleted; and borrowing becoming increasingly unaffordable; the only feasible option is direct financing from revenue budgets.
-This means the revenue budget will be under more pressure to contribute either through a revenue contribution to capital or through new borrowing costs.
-This creates inherent risks, particularly when financing short-life assets such as vehicles and ICT (which do not lend themselves to long-term borrowing); interest rate exposure; and public perception on how the council tax precept is spent to provide the infrastructure to support the front-line.
-The MTFP continues to invest in the capital requirements of the Force to enable officers and staff to deliver more effective and efficient services.
-This capital programme includes the delivery of the "Greener Gwent" sustainability strategy, investing in electric vehicles and charging infrastructure, and solar panels to reduce the Force's carbon footprint.
-The capital programme for 2024/25 remains substantial at £19.8m and will be funded partly from revenue budget contributions and reserves.
-The remainder of funding for the capital programme will increasingly be from long term borrowing, increasing budgetary pressures from financing and interest costs in future years.
+In order to provide the suitable infrastructure (buildings, vehicles, ICT) to support the investment in Police Officer and Police Staff numbers, the Commissioner needs access to capital financing.
+With no specific Capital Grants forthcoming from Central Government; limited options for capital receipts from asset sales; Reserves and Committed Funds depleted; and borrowing becoming increasingly unaffordable; the only feasible short-term option is direct financing from revenue budgets.
+This means the revenue budget will be under more pressure to contribute either through a revenue contribution to capital or through new affordable borrowing costs.
+This creates inherent risks, particularly when financing short-life assets such as vehicles and ICT (which do not lend themselves to long-term borrowing); interest rate exposure; and public perception on how the Council Tax Precept is spent to provide the infrastructure to support the front-line.
+The MTFP continues to invest in the capital requirements of Gwent Police to enable Police Officers and Police Staff to deliver more effective and efficient services.
+This Capital Programme includes the delivery of the 'Greener Gwent' sustainability strategy, investing in electric vehicles and charging infrastructure, and solar panels to reduce Gwent Police's carbon footprint.
+The Capital Programme for 2025/26 remains substantial at £22.458m and will be funded partly from revenue budget contributions and committed funds.
+The majority of funding for the Capital Programme will increasingly be from long-term borrowing, increasing budgetary pressures from financing and interest costs in future years.

-At this time, the pressures and service developments recognised were consistent with those identified within local, regional and national priorities.
-The Force needs to continue positioning itself to deliver the Commissioner's Police and Crime Plan 2021 - 2025, the Government's Beating Crime Plan and the Policing Vision 2025; all to the backdrop of financial constraints; increasing unavoidable service pressures; Policing more complex crime types; and Policing in the digital age.
+At this time, the pressures and service developments recognised in the MTFP are largely consistent with those identified within local, regional and national priorities.
+Gwent Police however needs to continue positioning itself to deliver the Commissioner's new Police, Crime and Justice Plan 2025-2029; the Government's Safer Street's Mission; and the Policing Vision 2030 and to recognise more fully the financial implications of these.
+These requirements are all to the backdrop of financial constraints; increasing unavoidable service pressures; policing more complex crime types; and policing in the digital age.
+Going forward there are a number of longer term funding issues that need to be addressed as part of the Medium Term Financial Plan (MTFP) process, covering the five year period from 2025/26 to 2029/30.
+These include, but are not limited to: